amHACKS/deepstalk/README.md

 | :heavy_check_mark: | A brief one page description of the methods used with proper citations |
 | :heavy_check_mark: | Outcome Report |

+## What's next? ##
+- Completing personality prediction for linkedin profiles
+- Providing a GUI for the project